 Notwithstanding this non-exhaustive list, Team Members should also represent and meet the spirit and intentions of this policy, ensure the highest ethical standards, provide the highest quality of care, and comply with all applicable state and federal laws.

 Corporate Compliance Program

 The purpose of this program is to ensure that the facility complies with all federal, state, local laws, regulations, and standards of care.
 Any vendor or employee of a facility who believes that someone has violated one or more of these laws, regulations, or standards of care should contact his or her supervisor or other management within the facility.
-Those who do not feel comfortable with contacting someone through the regular chain of command should contact the Corporate Compliance Officer, Judy Waffle at 214-252-7607.
+Those who do not feel comfortable with contacting someone through the regular chain of command should contact the Corporate Compliance Officer, Kelly Morrison.
 There will be no retaliation against any vendor or employee for making a report.
 The reporting of such events is everyone’s responsibility and is an important part of your job.